MicrosoftDocs/Viva/Viva/glint/setup/reporting-setup.md

 #### Can the key outcome be changed?

 The key outcome is added to all roles by default and can't be removed.
 If changed, the previous key outcome should remain as previously set.
-You'll see this message:
+You see this message:
 > To change the visibility of reporting results related to the previous key question, go to your question level permission setting, and remove the question manually.
 This will ensure that the results are no longer visible to all roles.
 The new key outcome will be added to all roles."

 **Accept** or **Cancel** this change and then add the new key outcome to all roles.

-If required, admins must remove the previous key outcome from the roles that have permission to it.
+If necessary, admins must remove the previous key outcome from the roles that have permission to it.

 ## Set up reporting for this program
 There are six fields to set up.

 ### Aggregate Indices

 For most surveys, using aggregate indices is not recommended.
-Aggregates are groups of questions which are similar.
+Aggregates are groups of questions that are similar.
 For surveys with a large number of items, however, it can make sense to group similar questions into aggregates.
-Typically, these are statistically validated constructs which contain highly correlated questions.
+Typically, aggregates are statistically validated constructs which contain highly correlated questions.
 Only rating-type questions can be a part of aggregate indices.

 If adding an Aggregate Index: